kristoffergarling/kristoffergarling/README.md

 **`Frontend Developer`**

-I'm currently a Bachelor Student in Data- and System Science at Stockholm University with a big interest in frontend development.
+Welcome to my profile.
+I'm a 21 year old Bachelor Student in Computer- and Systems Science at Stockholm University.
+I have a big interest in both front- and backend development.
+Check out my repos and let me know what you think! :)
+- Open for work!

 #